SFDO-Tooling/MetaDeploy/docs/running_docker.rst

 .env File Creation And Variable Declaration
 -------------------------------------------

-*Please begin by making a copy of .env.docker.example and renaming it .env in your root project directory*
+*Please begin by making a copy of env.example and renaming it .env in your root project directory*

 Local Variables
 ---------------